 Agents, by their nature, interact with external systems through tools.
 Whether querying a database, calling a web API, executing code, or accessing a file system, these interactions operate outside the controlled environment of the agent's core logic.
 Consequently, tool execution is a frequent source of failures in production agentic systems.
 APIs become unavailable, databases encounter connection issues, inputs might be invalid, or the tool itself might contain bugs.
 Building agents that can gracefully handle these inevitable errors and attempt recovery is essential for creating dependable applications.

-Without robust error handling, an agent might crash entirely upon encountering a single tool failure, abandon its task prematurely, or worse, enter an unproductive loop.
+Without reliable error handling, an agent might crash entirely upon encountering a single tool failure, abandon its task prematurely, or worse, enter an unproductive loop.
 This section details strategies for detecting, managing, and recovering from tool errors within LangChain agents.

 Failures can originate from various points in the agent-tool interaction lifecycle: